Semidiscrete optimal transport with unknown costs: Stochastic approximation: technical analysis

+Earlier, in Section \ref{sec:algorithms}, we separated the presentation of the main results according to the core components of our algorithm: first, stochastic approximation under known costs (Theorem \ref{thm:known}), and then semi-myopic learning under unknown costs (Theorems \ref{thm:errorrates}-\ref{thm:decision}).
+We make the same distinction when presenting the proofs.
+In this section, we confine ourselves to the setting of Section \ref{sec:mainresultsunknown} and prove Theorem \ref{thm:known}.
+The unknown-cost case will be treated later in Section \ref{sec:unknown}.

-In this section, we prove Theorem \ref{thm:known}.
-As was discussed previously, the main difficulty in the proof is the lack of strong concavity in the objective function.
-Thus, a crucial first step is the derivation (in Section \ref{sec:concavity}) of a kind of ``local strong concavity'' property that is weaker than strong concavity, but still sufficient to prove (in Section \ref{sec:rateknown}) the main rate result.
+As was discussed previously, the main technical challenge in establishing Theorem \ref{thm:known} is the lack of strong concavity in the objective function.
+A crucial first step is the derivation (in Section \ref{sec:concavity}) of a kind of ``local strong concavity'' property that is weaker than strong concavity, but still sufficient to prove (in Section \ref{sec:rateknown}) the main rate result.
+We will later use this property in our analysis of unknown costs, but it holds more generally and does not require $c_k$ to have any parametric structure.
+For that reason, the results in this section are of some stand-alone interest, because we are the first to show that semidiscrete optimal transport can be solved at an optimal rate without the need for discretization or smoothing, as long as the data-generating distribution is sufficiently rich.